-More often than not, Chivalry was associated with knighthood.
 The Code of Chivalry was the code of conduct followed by the knights during the medieval period.
-It was developed between the 11th and 12th century.
+It was developed between the 11th and 12th centuries.

 Code of Chivalry Definition

-The late medieval code of chivalry however, arose from the idealization brought by the synthesis of Germanic and Roman medieval martial traditions that often involved military bravery, training, and service to others.
+The late medieval code of chivalry, however, arose from the idealization brought by the synthesis of Germanic and Roman martial traditions that often involved military bravery, training, and service to others.

-It introduced the concept of gallantry and several other qualities of medieval knights, such as bravery, honour and courtesy to women.
+It introduced the concept of gallantry and several other qualities of medieval knights, such as bravery, honor, and courtesy to women.

 “The medieval period was also known for violence and death, thus it was also called the Dark Ages.
 Knights were expected to have the strength and skills to face combat but they must also know how to temper their aggressive side with chivalrous acts”

 Knights all throughout the middle ages had made several kinds of vows.
-Most of these vows revolved around the a common concept which was chivalry.
+Most of these vows revolved around the common concept which was chivalry.
 One of the documents of these vows was the Song of Roland.
-According to the Song of Roland, the Knights Code of Chivalry included these vows:
+According to the Song of Roland, the Knight’s Code of Chivalry included the following Vows.

 Fear God and His Church